awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 ## Updating the self\-managed add\-on<a name="coredns-add-on-self-managed-update"></a>

 **Important**
 We recommend adding the Amazon EKS type of the add\-on to your cluster instead of using the self\-managed type of the add\-on\.
-If you're not familiar with the difference between the types, see [Use AWSAPIs to install/update cluster components with EKS add\-ons](eks-add-ons.md)\.
-For more information about adding an Amazon EKS add\-on to your cluster, see [Creating an add\-on](managing-add-ons.md#creating-an-add-on)\.
+If you're not familiar with the difference between the types, see [Amazon EKS add\-ons](eks-add-ons.md)\.
+For more information about adding an Amazon EKS add\-on to your cluster, see [Creating an Amazon EKS add\-on](creating-an-add-on.md)\.
 If you're unable to use the Amazon EKS add\-on, we encourage you to submit an issue about why you can't to the [Containers roadmap GitHub repository](https://github.com/aws/containers-roadmap/issues)\.

 1. Confirm that you have the self\-managed type of the add\-on installed on your cluster\.
 Replace *my\-cluster* with the name of your cluster\.